 The sea-shore always gave her a feeling of being stuck in a time loop; one wave looked just like another as did the groups of merrymakers.
 She knew she would have to leave soon, she had an article to write, a deadline to meet.
 Yet the anonymity that the sea gave her, the insignificance it rendered her to, was too precious to give up just yet.
 She was nobody here; no one cast a second glance at the solitary figure in a hooded tee sitting beside a stray dog.

 She lived by a sea just like this one and every morning when she was not away chasing some story in some faraway land, she ran.
 Music blasting in her ears, heart thumping in her chest, for that one hour her mind was free.
 Free from the constant burden of memories.
 She smiled an absentminded smile at the waves, at their need to keep coming back.
 Every time they tried to move forward the sea ruthlessly pulled them back and they tried desperately to hold on to the shore.
-She kind of understood their dilemma, their need to keep returning, she did it herself at times.
-In her power suit, at a party beneath the glittering lights, standing in front of the edifices, her mind kept going back, revisiting the people and the memories she had left behind.
+She kind of understood their dilemma, their need to keep returning.
+She did it herself at times: in her power suit, at a party beneath the glittering lights; standing in front of magnificent edifices, her mind kept going back, revisiting the people and the memories she had left behind.
 Sometimes she called them; sometimes she let herself wallow in the obscure sorrow that the memories brought.
 It was a feeling she liked, it assured her and comforted her, made her conscious, of still having ties.